Strengthen and foster the relations among the three sui juris Churches as communion;

 Office for Health Care

-Office for Justice, Peace and Development
+Office for Justice, Peace and Development and Desk for Prison Ministry India

 Office for Labour

-Office for Scheduled Castes/Backward Classes and Committee for Tribal Affairs
+Office for Scheduled Castes/Backward Classes

 Office for Social Communications

-Office for Youth
+Council for Youth

 National Biblical, Catechetical and Liturgical Centre (NBCLC)